 - working alongside the police on major criminal cases.

 This role involves recording births, deaths, marriages and civil partnerships.
-Registrars typically earn anywhere between £17,000 and £48,000 per year, and are usually employed by a local authority.
+You'll typically earn between £17,000 and £48,000 per year, and usually be employed by a local authority.

 - interviewing parents and relatives after a birth or death